Convert to PDF

 Metadata (PDF Engines)

-Not all metadata tags are writable.
-Gotenberg relies on ExifTool for this operation.
-See the XMP Tag Name documentation for a list of potential keys.
+Not all tags are writable.
+Gotenberg uses ExifTool under the hood.
+See the XMP Tag Name documentation for valid keys.
+Writing metadata usually breaks PDF/A compliance.

 --request POST http://localhost:3000/forms/libreoffice/convert \